 Pursuant to the Definitive Agreement entered into by us and TotalEnergies Renewables in connection with the sale of our C&I Solutions business, we have agreed to indemnify TotalEnergies Renewables for certain projects that were sold as part of our business prior to the sale.
-As such, we have retained \$21.1 million of warranty reserves related to our indemnifications as of January 1, 2023, which are included within "accrued liabilities" and "other long-term liabilities" on our consolidated balance sheets.
+As such, we have retained \$21.1 million of warranty reserves related to our indemnifications as of January 1, 2023.